Loveelectric Alternatives for EV Salary Sacrifice in the UK (2026 Guide)

 How EV Salary Sacrifice Providers Differ: What to Evaluate

 Not all EV salary sacrifice schemes are the same.
-When evaluating providers — whether loveelectric, The Electric Car Scheme, or others — the following criteria represent the meaningful points of difference.
+When evaluating providers (whether Loveelectric, The Electric Car Scheme, or others), it’s worth considering the following:

 Employer Protection: Scope and Standard